accuwau/MKWHD-Installer/README.md

 # MKWHD-Installer
-A simple linux bash script to install [Mario Kart Wii HD Remaster](https://gamebanana.com/mods/49179) to your mario kart ISO without CTGP, so it works on dolphin
+A simple linux and now windows python script to install [Mario Kart Wii HD Remaster](https://gamebanana.com/mods/49179) to your mario kart ISO without CTGP, so it works on dolphin

 please let me know if you have any issues and ill fix it as quick as i can I plan on making this work for more mods that do this kind of thing. ive seen too many pages where people are manually replacing up to 700 files haha